How to get to Kasprowy Wierch

 Kasprowy Wierch (pronounced Kasprovyh Vierkh) is considered to be one of the cult mountains of Poland.
 Every year, millions of tourists go there to admire the magnificent views of the Tatra mountains from the cable car and from the mountain’s peak.
-Our great audio guide will accompany you on your trip on the cable car to Kasprowy Wierch!
+Our great audio guide will accompany you on your trip to the top!
 Listen to our guide and enjoy the views!

 Here are some hints that will help you get the most out of your trip to the top of the most famous Polish peak.